Surgical Residents, Fellows, and Physicians

 Patrick Sur

 Patrick Sur, MPH, is a third-year MD candidate at the University of California Riverside School of Medicine, currently exploring patterns of traumatic injury within a regional referral hospital in Eastern Uganda.
-Prior to medical school, Patrick worked as a research fellow at the Institute for Health Metrics and Evaluation (IHME) on the Global Burden of Disease Study.
-Upon graduation, Patrick plans to pursue a career as both a trauma surgeon and researcher that continually works toward a more equitable provision of surgical resources worldwide.
+He worked prior as a research fellow at the Institute for Health Metrics and Evaluation (IHME) on the Global Burden of Disease Study.
+Patrick plans to pursue a career as both a trauma surgeon and researcher working toward a more equitable provision of surgical resources worldwide.

 Joey Wertz